trusktr/rocket-module/README.md

         (local or not).
   - [x] Write these sources to the temporary location in some structure that organizes the files by package.
   - [x] List all the files from the previous step in the webpack config's entry option as an object of file names.
-The keys are the filename including the package name but without the .js extension.
-For
+The keys are the filename including the package name.
+For example: 'username_packagename/path/to/file.js'.
-        example: 'username:packagename/path/to/file'.
-  - [ ] In the source handler (for both publish builds and app builds), list the npm packages that are depended on (specified with Npm.depends in a package's package.js file) in a comment alongside the entrypoint source so it ends up in the isopack.
+  - [x] Get the npm dependencies of each pacakge (add this to the result of getPackageInfo)
   - [ ] For each package, write the npm dependencies (of the previous step, during app build), retrieved from a package's isopack, to package.json in the respective temporary location for the given package.
 Also put the isopack